Prayer Book Rebellion: "Kill all the gentlemen"

 The Cornish rebels were also concerned with the use of the English language in the new prayer book.
 The language-map of Cornwall at this time is quite complicated, but philological studies have suggested that the Cornish language had been in territorial retreat throughout the Middle Ages.
 Summarising the research, Mark Stoyle says that by 1450, the county was divided into three main linguistic blocs: "West Cornwall was inhabited by a population of Celtic descent, which was mostly Cornish speaking; the western part of East Cornwall was inhabited by a population of Celtic descent, which had largely abandoned the Cornish tongue in favor of English; and the eastern part of East Cornwall was inhabited by a population of Anglo-Saxon descent, which was entirely English speaking."
 This tripartite model is however not borne out by modern genetic evidence which shows distinctly Cornish and Devonian genetic identities separate from, but closely related to, both each other and the 'Anglo-Saxon' English.

 The West Cornish, outraged by the introduction of English in their 1549 services, wrote the Demands of the Western Rebels, the eighth Article of which states: "...and so we the Cornyshe men (whereof certen of us understande no Englysh) utterly refuse thys newe Englysh".
 Responding to this, however, Archbishop Cranmer asked why the Cornishmen should be offended by holding the service in English rather than Cornish when they had before held it in Latin and not understood that.
+Anthony Fletcher points out that the uprising was motivated above all by religious and economic issues and not by the matter of language.

 Confrontations

 In London, King Edward VI and his privy council became alarmed by this news from the West Country.
-On instructions from the Lord Protector the Duke of Somerset, one of the Privy Councillors, Sir Gawen Carew, was ordered to pacify the rebels.
+On instructions from the Lord Protector Somerset, one of the Privy Councillors, Sir Gawen Carew, was ordered to pacify the rebels.
 At the same time, Lord John Russell was ordered to take an army to impose a military solution.

 The rebels were of many different backgrounds, some farmers, some tin miners, and some fishermen.
 Cornwall appears to have had a significantly larger militia than other areas of a similar size.
-Rebels utilized the Banner of the Five Wounds which was adopted during Pilgrimage of Grace as a symbol of popular Roman Catholic rebellions against the monarchy.
+Rebels utilized the Banner of the Five Wounds which was adopted during the Pilgrimage of Grace as a symbol of popular Roman Catholic rebellions against the monarchy.